-Capital and liquidity risk (continued)
+Capital and liquidity risk (continued) Priorities

-- · Preserve the Group's liquidity position in line with the Group's risk - · Focus on growing core retail, relationship bank, corporate and public sector deposits. - · Manage the funding and HQLA position in line with the Boardapproved framework and ensure compliance with regulatory - · Continue to lengthen and diversify the funding base, while optimising funding costs, to support asset growth, other strategic initiatives and maintain the strong NSFR over the five-year phase-out of the national discretion. - · Collaborate with the regulatory authorities and other stakeholders on SARB's approach to resolution planning and depositor insurance schemes in South Africa.
+- · Preserve the Group's liquidity position in line with the Group's risk appetite. - · Focus on growing core retail, relationship bank, corporate and public sector deposits. - · Manage the funding and HQLA position in line with the Boardapproved framework and ensure compliance with regulatory requirements.